Anniball/miniRT/README.md

 # MiniRT
 A raytracer from scratch using the miniLibX.
-Now features texturing, bump mapping, normal mapping, directional lights and others!
+Now features texturing, bump mapping, normal mapping, directional lights, anti-aliasing, multithreading and others!

 ### Important
 Initially done for MacOS as part of my formation in C programming at the 42 school but currently working on a Linux compatible version.